pguerin3/halmak4windows/README.md

 This repository is the Windows equivalent of the original Halmak Apple Mac version:
 [halmak](https://github.com/MadRabbit/halmak)

+This Halmak setup executable was created using the Microsoft Keyboard Layout Creator (MSKLC) Version 1.4.

 ## Installation

 * Git clone this repository.